-The MS in Leadership is a graduate military program designed for leadership excellence in the global twenty-first century, and is offered on base in Massachusetts (Hanscom AFB), North Carolina (MCAS Cherry Point and MCAS New River/MCB Camp Lejeune), and Virginia (Henderson Hall).
+The MS in Leadership is a graduate military program designed for leadership excellence in the global twenty-first century, and is offered on base in Massachusetts (Hanscom AFB) and North Carolina (MCAS Cherry Point and MCAS New River/MCB Camp Lejeune).

 Leadership is an essential quality in building loyalty, trust, and teamwork.
 By setting the right objectives, communicating strategies and ideas, and executing projects successfully, accomplished leaders exceed goals and inspire meaningful change within their organizations.

 The MSL develops specific skills for effective, organizational leadership in the military as well as in private, public, government, or nonprofit sectors.
 Emphasizing sociological and psychological content, the rigorous and intensive curriculum builds on students’ interdisciplinary backgrounds and provides the knowledge to lead, direct, and leverage assets.
 Topics include:

 - Decisionmaking and strategy

 - Economics and culture

 - Project risk and cost management, program management, and financial concepts

 The MSL sequence includes the required courses for the Graduate Certificate in Project Management.

 - Advanced knowledge of historical and theoretical practices in leadership, in order to effectively function and advance in various types of organizations under different leadership models, and in situations of organizational change.